 Semiconductor Quantum Nanomaterials - Research

 Group leader: PD Dr. Gregor Koblmueller (Chair of Prof. Dr. Jonathan Finley)

 A major workhorse for our research on advanced nano-systems/devices are innovative semiconductor nano- & quantum-heterostructures created by design using accurately controlled synthesis methods.
-Specifically we employ ultrahigh-purity molecular beam epitaxy (MBE) dedicated to III-V compound semiconductors (arsenides/antimonides), group-III nitrides and, soon to come, new classes of emerging 2D materials.
+Specifically we employ ultrahigh-purity molecular beam epitaxy (MBE) dedicated to III-V compound semiconductors (arsenides / antimonides), group-III nitrides as well as new classes of emerging 2D materials.
 The latter are synthesized in a new MBE-cluster system in collaboration with the MWM sub-group.
 Currently, a substantial effort in synthesis is on III-V nanowires (NW), which offer unique capabilities in heterostructure and crystal phase engineering, as well as site-selective growth and deterministic incorporation of atomically engineered low-dimensional quantum systems.
 The following selection of key publications gives a brief view into ongoing activities in growth/synthesis research of 1D-NWs and their quantum heterostructures.

 Sun, et al., “Dislocation-induced thermal transport anisotropy in

 single-crystal group-III nitride films”, Nature Materials 18, 136